owaits/ScreenMonkey.Help/reference/toolbar/trigger.md

 Triggers allow you to play clips by simply pressing a keyboard key that you assign to the clip.
 The triggers work even when Screen Monkey is minimised or not the active application.

 ## Trigger Edit Mode
-To enter Trigger Edit mode click the trigger icon on the toolbar.
-The dashboard will change to trigger display mode.
+To enter Trigger Edit mode click the trigger icon on the toolbar or press Ctrl+T. The dashboard will change to trigger display mode.
 Any clips with triggers assigned will show the trigger key above the thumbnail.
 Any clips without triggers assigned will have a grey border.
 In the example below the top row of clips have been assigned keys and the bottom row have not.

 ![](../../images/dashboard-triggers.png)